AWSafran/Sprint-Challenge--Data-Structures-Python/Data_Structures_Answers.md

 6. What is the space complexity of the provided code in `names.py`?
 O(n + m) where m is number of duplicates, n is total names

 7. What is the runtime complexity of your optimized code in `names.py`?
-O(n log n)
+O(n log n) for BST, O(n) for dictionary

 8. What is the space complexity of your optimized code in `names.py`?
 O(n + m) where m is number of duplicates, n is total names